-A large fistula may cause chest pain or an abnormal pulses but this is rare.
+A large fistula may cause chest pain, an irregular heart beat, or an abnormal pulse, but this is rare.
 If your child has any of these symptoms, get medical care right away.
-In severe cases, this condition can lead to a heart attack or a ruptured fistula.
+In severe cases, this condition can lead to a heart attack, heart failure, or a ruptured fistula.

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 A coronary artery fistula may be suspected if a heart murmur is heard during a physical exam.
-To confirm the diagnosis and determine the size and effect of the fistula the doctor may order one or more of the following tests:

 Talk with the doctor about the best treatment plan for your child.
 Options include: